ramaro/pomares/README.md

 # Pomares

-Pomares is a distributed content distribuition system written in python 3 (asyncio) that relies on a closed network of trusted peers.
+Pomares is a distributed content distribution system written in python 3 (asyncio) that relies on a closed network of trusted peers.

 ## Features